erin-r-butterfield/batch_brb/README.md

 please use the [GitHub issue tracker](https://github.com/erin-r-butterfield/batch_brb/issues).

 ## How to cite batch_brb
-A protocol publication describing batch_brb is currently in preparation.
-In the meantime please cite the [GitHub repository](https://github.com/erin-r-butterfield/batch_brb).
+If you use this software please cite the protocol publication describing it:

+[Butterfield, E.R., Abbott, J.C., Field, M.C.
+(2021).
+Automated Phylogenetic Analysis Using
+Best Reciprocal BLAST.
+In: de Pablos, L.M., Sotillo, J. (eds) *Parasite Genomics.
+Methods in Molecular Biology*, vol 2369.
+Humana, New York, NY.](https://doi.org/10.1007/978-1-0716-1681-9_4)

 Please also cite the dependency publications, see documentation for a list of dependencies.

 ## Acknowledgements
 This software was created by the Wellcome Centre for Anti-Infectives